-• Baseline Projections of Discretionary Spend ing.
+Baseline Projections of Discretionary Spending.
 As noted above, differences between actual and projected levels of discretionary spending were assumed to be attributable to legislation.
-But the July 1981 projection did not include a separate category for discretionary spending.
-For that baseline only, discretionary spending was approximated by adding the projections for defense, other grants to state and local governments, and other federal operations.
+But the July 1981 baseline projection did not include a separate category for discretionary spending.
+For that baseline only, discre-